eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 transaction in which the Relying Party requests attributes of the same User from multiple attestations (PID and/or (Q)EAAs) in a single request and receives those attributes in a single response.
-These attestations can be provided by one or by multiple issuers.
+These attestations can have been provided to the Wallet Unit by one or by multiple PID Providers or Attestation Providers.

 This Topic answers the following questions: